 Eargo costs anywhere from $1,850 to $2,650, the total price of the hearing aids will depend on the model selected.
 Prices are for two hearing aids and include a charger, plus extra Flexis and wax guards.
 Financing is available and Eargo offers a 20% military discount.

 The company handles claims directly with FEHB (federal employee health benefits) insurance plans, which makes it possible for qualified customers to receive the product at no out-of-pocket cost to them.

 How to buy Eargo hearing aids

 Eargo designs products for individuals who experience mild to severe high-frequency hearing loss.
 The company uses safe, remote hearing checks, phone consultations and online ordering so you can purchase Eargo products from the comfort of your home.
 Eargo does not require outside hearing tests or prescriptions.
 Instead, the company relies on its own clinically validated hearing check to evaluate your hearing in loud settings.
 Visit the company’s website or call Eargo directly to purchase your preferred device.
 You can also try Eargo in person at b8ta stores in select locations.

 In addition to three hearing aid models, Eargo sells replacement Flexis, replacement wax guards and chargers on their website.

-Eargo staffs a team of personal hearing professionals (PHPs) that can help you evaluate their products and guide to toward the right selection for your hearing needs.
+Eargo staffs a team of personal hearing professionals (PHPs) that can help you evaluate their products and find the right selection for your hearing needs.
 Access to a PHP continues after purchase, for as long as you use the device.
-These professionals can help you the fit and feel of your device, settings, and any questions that come up along the way.
+These professionals can help you with the fit and feel of your device, settings, and any questions that come up along the way.
 After purchase, your PHP will set up a welcome call to help you get started.